lordsonvimal/bake-css/README.md

   - Create editor plugin
 - Doesn't cover all the cases
   - CSS is complex and evolving rapidly.
 Covering all the cases is nearly impossible.
   - The objective of bake is not to cover all the cases.
-It is to make people
+It is to make reduce, recycle and reuse css as much as possible

 ## TODO
 - Typography